Packages

 There is also a doNotGoToTheNextStep

 variable on the root Vue instance which can be used to prevent the checkout from going to the next step.
-That's also used within the Rapidez Mollie package to prevent the checkout from going to the success page because you've to pay first and we'd like to redirect the user to the payment page.
+That's also used within the Rapidez Mollie package to prevent the checkout from going to the success page because you have to pay first and we'd like to redirect the user to the payment page.

 Fallback routing

-If your package cannot define it's own predefined routes you will want to start using fallback routes to check if it matches a route in e.g. your database.
+If your package cannot define its own predefined routes you will want to start using fallback routes to check if it matches a route in e.g. your database.

 Rapidez::addFallbackRoute()